Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 Nexcess has one feature that uniquely addresses the high-traffic WordPress problem: automatic PHP worker scaling.
 When your traffic exceeds your provisioned worker pool, Nexcess temporarily allocates additional capacity — automatically, without a support ticket, without manual intervention.

-Cloudways requires manual intervention: you notice the spike, open the dashboard, slide the RAM bar up, wait 60 seconds for the change to apply.
+Nexcess vs Cloudways for Auto-Scaling Cloudways requires manual intervention: you notice the spike, open the dashboard, slide the RAM bar up, wait 60 seconds.
 Nexcess scales automatically before you notice.
-Cloudways gives you more infrastructure choice and pays attention to the underlying cloud provider's hardware.
-Nexcess gives you less control but more automation.
 For e-commerce operators without dedicated DevOps staff, Nexcess's automation is genuinely valuable.
+Cloudways gives you more infrastructure choice and better raw TTFB.
+Nexcess gives you less control but more automation — and built-in performance testing with visual regression testing for plugin updates.

-Strengths
+✓ Strengths

-• Auto-scaling PHP workers — no manual action during spikes.
+• Auto-scaling PHP workers — no manual action during spikes

-• Built-in performance testing dashboard.
+• Built-in performance testing dashboard

-• WooCommerce-optimised pre-configuration.
+• WooCommerce-optimised pre-configuration

-• Free CDN + image compression included.
+• Free CDN + image compression included

-Weaknesses
+✗ Weaknesses

-• Performance benchmarks less publicly available.
+• Performance benchmarks less publicly available than Kinsta/ScalaHosting

-• Nexus Group / Liquid Web ownership trajectory.
+• Nexus Group / Liquid Web ownership trajectory

-• $19/mo entry — 1 site with limits.
+• $19/mo entry — 1 site with plan limits

-• Less configuration flexibility than Cloudways or ScalaHosting.
+• Less configuration flexibility than Cloudways or ScalaHosting

 View Nexcess Managed WordPress Plans ➦